richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/lib/iot/README.md

 The IoT library simplifies IoT development by abstracting MQTT protocol, together with secure authentication (TLS certificates or JWT/SAS security tokens), time management (SNTP and RTC) and IoT connectivity with the leading cloud platforms Amazon AWS, Google Cloud and Microsoft Azure.

+### Dependencies

+    The IoT library depends on the following 3rd-party libraries LWIP - for MQTT, SNTP and ALTCP_TLS mbedTLS - for authentication and secure communication, also used by ALTCP_TLS FreeRTOS
+    tinyprintf

 ### IoT interface

     iot_connect - Establish secure IoT connectivity using TLS certificates and MQTT credentials